tjcw/bpf-examples/AF_XDP-filter/README.md

 - af_xdp_user -- user space executable to do the filtering
 - filter-xdp_stats -- tool to display traffic statsistics from the map maintained by af_xdp_kern.o

-There are a number of  directories which contain run scripts
+There are a number of  directories which contain run scripts.
+There are described by a README.md in the runscripts directory.
--      runscripts/run/run.sh -- run a server on a local machine with a Pensando (16 channel) card that you can ping or ssh to from a client machine.
--      runscripts/run/runvm.sh -- run a server in a virtual machine that you can ping or ssh to from another virtual machine.
--      runscripts/run/runnest.sh -- run a server in a nested virtual machine, I run 2 VMs within another VM on my laptop.
-Ping or ssh from the client nested VM to the server nested VM.
--      runscripts/run/runns.sh -- standalone test case which sets up 2 namespaces and pings between them
--      runscripts/iperf3-namespace/run.sh -- run iperf3 between 2 namespaces
--      runscripts/iperf3-real/run.sh  -- run iperf3 between 2 real machines with 16-channel NICs
--      runscripts/netperf-namespace/run.sh  -- run netperf between 2 namespaces

 The scripts which run between 2 real machines are set up to assume a 16-channel ethernet adapter card, which matches the Pensando card I